There are several betting odds systems. Check out this guide to learn how to read betting odds efficiently and to figure out which profits they offer.

 Sports betting is highly developed in Hong Kong.
 There, they use a decimal odds system of their own, which derives from the United Kingdom’s fractional system.
 This shouldn’t come as a surprise if you know a bit about the historical ties these two entities share.
 As such, its decimals can go below 1.01.
 For example, a fractional odd of 2/5 (where you win $2 for every $5 wagered) translates into an HK odd of 0.4.
 To calculate the winnings, you just have to add 1 at the beginning and get the decimal odd counterpart (an HK of 0.4 is a decimal odd of 1.4).

 The odds that bookmakers give out are not there just to figure out how much money you might win.
-It’s a mathematical system which you can also use to understand the probability of a sporting event happening.
+It’s a mathematical system that you can use to develop your own sports betting algorithm.

 For example, if San Antonio Spurs chances of winning are at +120, you’ll get to the implied probability by using this formula: 100/(120+100), which equates to 0.4545.
 Therefore, the probability of Spurs winning the match is 45,45%.